Double materiality assessment

 Financial materiality evaluates how sustainability issues can affect the financial performance of the company.
 The criteria for this assessment include:

-• Scope: Looks at the extent of financial impact across the organization.
+• Magnitude: Looks at the extent of financial impact across the organization.

-• Probability: Assesses the likelihood of potential financial impacts.
+• Likelihood: Assesses the likelihood of potential financial impacts.

 Setting a threshold